The Best Method for Calculating Depreciation on Construction Equipment

 • Expected Total Hours of Operation: 5,000 hours

 If the skid steer operates for 800 hours in a given year, the annual depreciation expense would be $8 \times 800 = $6,400.
+Understanding total cost of ownership helps rental shops optimize equipment portfolios and replacement strategies.
+For additional context on long-term asset management, explore why real-time GPS equipment tracking is essential for monitoring depreciation and maintenance.

 Conclusion: